joshchew24/notes/CPSC 404/Hash-Based Index.md

 # Hash-Based Index
 - Type of [[Indexes]]
 - best for **equality selections**
+	- never designed for range search
+## Concept
-	- hash the query parameter and immediately find the bucket
+- given a key, hash the key and map the hash to a bucket